HatWithPins/MagnethoreologicalFluid2DWithWalls/README.md

 **field_direction** can be 0, for DC field oriented in the x axis, or 1, for DC field oriented in the y axis.\
 **keep_positions** can be 0, for not recording positions, or 1 for doing so.\
 **load_positions** 0 for not loading previous positions, 1 for loading.
 If loading positions, it will simulate a creep experiment.
-In order to work, a previous, regular simulation, has to run so there is a file to load.
+In order to work, a previous, regular simulation, has to run so there is a file to load.\
+**creep_time** any number from 0.0.
+Only used when loading positions for creep experiments.
+Ignored if positions are not loaded.